0xdefh/0xdefh.github.io/_posts/2024-03-27-Fresh off the boat - for new Blue Teamer & SOC Analyst.md

 ### But what about Malware Analysis, DFIR, Threat Intelligence, Threat Hunter, ... and other cool jobs

-This is like the special forces in the Cyber Security, Cyber Security is broad and always changing
+This is like the special forces in the Cyber Security, Cyber Security is broad and always changing.
+But the demand are not that much in VN,

+In VN, there are not much of an opportunity for these job, you either go work for Viettel, VinCSS,... or you work remote for any company in Singapore

 ---
 ## Know the Enemy